-The accuracy for both the original Bayesian network (BN_0) and the modified Bayesian network (BN_H) can be determined precisely, by employing one of the models of accuracy mentioned in the previous section.
+The accuracy for both the original Bayesian network (BN_O) and the modified Bayesian network (BN_H) can be determined precisely, by employing one of the models of accuracy mentioned in the previous section.
 Since the accuracy is determined with respect to the distribution of the data set, which includes only the variables A, B, and C, the hidden node is not considered in the calculation of the network accuracy.

-Therefore, the accuracy of the original Bayesian network (BN_O) is determined using the distribution of the data set (P_D) and the distribution of the original network (P{BN0}) , while the accuracy of the modified Bayesian network (BN_H) is determined using the distribution of the data set (P_D) and the distribution of the modified network over the non-hidden variables A, B and C (P'{BNH}) .
+Therefore, the accuracy of the original Bayesian network (BN_O) is determined using the distribution of the data set (P_D) and the distribution of the original network (P{BN0}) , while the accuracy of the modified Bayesian network (BN_H) is determined using the distribution of the distribution of the modified Bayesian network (BN_H) is determined using the distribution of the distribution of the modified Bayesian network (BN_H) is determined using the distribution of the data set (P_D) and the distribution of the non-hidden variables A, B and C (P'{BNH}) .